ewhicher/matter/content/collections/pages/product-launchpad.md

     content:
       -
         type: text
-        text: 'Whether you’re a start-up that needs to test your idea, or an established company keen to explore a new revenue stream or pivot an existing product, the LaunchPad is a way to move purposefully from idea to impact.'
+        text: 'Whether you’re a start-up that needs to test your idea, or an established company keen to explore a new revenue stream or pivot an existing product, the Launchpad is a way to move purposefully from idea to impact.'
 more_text:
   -
     type: heading